downlinko/downlinko.github.io/_posts/development/2018-07-22-download-install-maven-3-3-9-windows.md

 Then check this out:

-In this tutorial I'll show where to download Maven.
+In this tutorial, I'll show where to download Maven.

 How to configure it.